seorgiy/piratesvscode/README.md

 * Provides usefull [snippets](https://github.com/seorgiy/piratesvscode/blob/main/snippets/piratesvscode.json) for happy coding.
 Just open any .c file and start typing prefix, like "log" or "trace".
 * Command "Cl open logs ..." → opens Caribbean Legend log files
 * Slightly changes the grammar of the C language highlighter in accordance with the features of the Storm-Engine scripts (object, ref, aref highlighting, no errors for unescaped "\\", etc.)
+* Modify coordinates like [0,0,64,64] with shift and resize commands for easy interface building